-Impact of goods and service tax
+impact of goods and service tax

-• Fast moving consumer goods sector :- The Indian FMCG sector is the fastest growing sector in the economy.
+- Fast moving consumer goods sector: The Indian FMCG sector is the fastest growing sector in the economy.
 FMCG sector is the major contributor in both direct and indirect taxes in the economy.
 Implementation of Goods and services tax will majorly influence Indian economy.
-The current rate of taxation in FMCG sector is around 22 to 25% and after GST rate is expected to be much lower which will result in reduction of prices of consumer goods.

-• Food Industry :- A large portion of consumer expenses of lower income families spend on food so if there is any tax on food will influence majority of the population or may be regressive in nature.
+The current rate of taxation in FMCG sector is around 22 to 25% and after GST rate is expected to be much lower which will result in reduction of prices of consumer goods. - Food Industry: A large portion of consumer expenses of lower income families spend on food so if there is any tax on food will influence majority of the population or may be regressive in nature.
 In some of the countries like Canada, UK and Australia tax on food items is while in some countries like Singapore and Japan tax on food is negligible.
-So it would be ideal if the GST rates may be Zero or would be very low as it would affect people quite significantly.

-• Information Technology enabled services : - The IT industry will not hamper by the implementation Of GST.
+So it would be ideal if the GST rates may be Zero or would be very low as it would affect people quite significantly. - Information Technology enabled services: The IT industry will not hamper by the implementation Of GST.
 The expected rate of GST in IT sector is 27% According to proposed plan if software transferred through electronic form will be considered under services and if by any other media it would be under goods.
-So the IT industry will make mix taxation.

-• Infrastructure sector : - Development of Roads, Power, Railways, and Ports etc. are the major infrastructure sectors in India.
-As the taxation system in Indiastructure sector is very complex.
+So the IT industry will make mix taxation. - Infrastructure sector: Development of Roads, Power, Railways, and Ports etc. are the major infrastructure sectors in India.
+As the taxation system in Infrastructure sector is very complex.
 There are exemptions and subsidies for this sector as it is very important for the development of the country.
-By the implementation of GST the complex tax will be removed and would increase tax base.

-• Real Estate Industry :- The implementation of GST on real estate sector will effect partially.
+By the - implementation of GST the complex tax will be removed and would increase tax base. - Real Estate Industry: The implementation of GST on real estate sector will effect partially.
 As the sale or transfer of immovable properties are not included in GST.
 However the procurement of materials of construction is falling under GST.
 The classification of goods and services is very important under this sector because it is very necessary to classify the things which will cover under GST and which are not.
-The implementation of GST will affect same as in service sector.

-• Transportation Industry :- GST on transport sector will result in more efficient cross state transportation.
+The implementation of GST will affect same as in service sector. - Transportation Industry: GST on transport sector will result in more efficient cross state transportation.
 It will bring down the logistics cost, reduced times for transportation.
-Currently all the 29 states of India collect taxes at different rates on goods that move across the state borders that's why the
+Currently all the 29 states of India collect taxes at different rates on goods that move across the state borders that's why the tax on transportation is collected multiple times.

-INTERNATIONAL RESEARCH JOURNAL OF MULTIDISCIPLINARY STUDIES

-MS SPECIAL ISSUE ON Impact of GST on Economy, Commerce and Industry tax on transportation is collected multiple times.
 This will make long delays at different interstate checkpoints for reviewing by state authorities who checks for the application of relevant taxes and other levies.
 This causes the delays for an average of 6 to 7 hours.
 GST would replace around 15 state and federal taxes and tariffs for a single tax at the point of sale of goods.

+MS SPECIAL ISSUE ON Impact of GST on Economy, Commerce and Industry